juexinwang/Tutorial_ISMB2024/Part2b_cellchat.md

 > The cell groups used for CellChat analysis are  APOE+ FIB, FBN1+ FIB, COL11A1+ FIB, Inflam.
 FIB, cDC1, cDC2, LC, Inflam.
 DC, TC, Inflam.
 TC, CD40LG+ TC, NKT
 ```

-## Set the ligand-receptor interaction database
+## Set the Ligand-Receptor Interaction Database
 Before we can employ CellChat to infer cell-cell communication, the ligand-receptor interaction database needs to be set to identify over-expressed ligands or receptors.
 ```
 # When analyzing human samples, we use the database 'CellChatDB.human'
 CellChatDB <- CellChatDB.human
 showDatabaseCategory(CellChatDB)

-# use a subset of CellChatDB for cell-cell communication analysis
+# Use a subset of CellChatDB for cell-cell communication analysis
 CellChatDB.use <- subsetDB(CellChatDB, search = "Secreted Signaling", key = "annotation") # use Secreted Signaling

-# set the used database in the object
+# Set the used database in the object
 cellchat@DB <- CellChatDB.use
 ```
 ![Figure 1](Figures/CellChat_scRNA_1.png)

-## Preprocessing the expression data for cell-cell communication analysis
+## Preprocessing the Expression Data for Cell-Cell Communication Analysis
 To infer the cell state-specific communications, CellChat identifies over-expressed ligands or receptors in one cell group and then identifies over-expressed ligand-receptor interactions if either ligand or receptor are over-expressed.
 ```
 # Subset the expression data of signaling genes for saving computation cost.
 This step is necessary even if using the whole database